fatherdougalmaguire/fatherdougalmaguire.github.io/microbee.md

 Photo credit : [Wikipedia](https://en.wikipedia.org/wiki/MicroBee "Wikipedia")

 <br>
 Back in distant past,  my family owned a Microbee.

-The Microbee was an Australian designed and manufactured ( by a company called Applied Technology ) home computer, popular during the 1980's
+The Microbee was an Australian designed and manufactured home computer ( by a company called Applied Technology ), popular during the 1980's.

-( partiulaly in schools ).
+It sold particularly well in the educational market.

-Initially supplied as a kit ( and later fully assembled models ),  it was Z80 based and came with a relatively generous 16 or 32 Kb of ram.
+Initially supplied as a kit ( and later as fully assembled models ),  it driven by a Z80 CPU and came with a relatively generous 16 or 32 Kb of ram.

-It came with BASIC installed and used audio cassettes to store programs and data.
+BASIC was installed in ROM and used audio cassettes to store programs and data.

-Later models included floppy disk drives running CP/M 2.2 as well as upgrades to 64 or 128 Kb.
+Later models included floppy disk drives as well as upgrades to 64 or 128 Kb to faciltate running CP/M 2.2.

-The Microbee was distinct from it's competitors in having a relatively high resolution video output ( 64x16 characters or 512x256 pixels ).
+The Microbee was distinct from it's competitors in having a relatively high resolution video output ( 64x16/80x24 characters or 512x256 pixels ).

-This was counterbalanced by lack of colour and limitations in the hi-res video mode.
+This was counterbalanced by lack of colour.
+And the hi-res video mode was only partially bitmapped due to a lack of screen RAM.

-And rather poor monophonic speaker output.
+Plus there was a rather poor monophonic speaker output ( compared to comptetitors such as the C64 )

 I spent many happy hours messing about with it before time marched on and I ( and everyone else ) moved onto PC compatibles.

 But I have always had a soft spot for the 'Bee.

-I came across a truly excellent PC-based emulator called [uBee512](https://www.microbee-mspp.org/repository/ "Microbee Software Preservation Project Repository")
+I came across a truly excellent PC-based emulator called [uBee512](https://www.microbee-mspp.org/repository/ "Microbee Software Preservation Project Repository").

-Given I have a Macintosh at home,  I spent many hours trying to build the source code under MacOS.
+I spent many hours trying to build the source code under MacOS.

-I eventually succeeded but it led me to wonder whether or not I could build my own emulator.
+Whilst eventually succesful, it lead me to wonder whether or not I could build my own emulator.

 So I have started on this massive undertaking and documenting my progress.

-Further information on the Microbee can be found at :
+Further information can be found at :

 - [Wikipedia](https://en.wikipedia.org/wiki/MicroBee "Wikipedia")
 - [Microbee Software Preservation Project](https://microbee-mspp.org/forum/index.php "Microbee Software Preservation Project")